Dry Eye is the term used to describe eyes that do not produce enough tears or eyes that produce tears of the wrong chemical composition.

-If you are experiencing the symptoms of dry eye,your Eye Doctor can perform “dry eye” tests using diagnostic instruments to give a highly magnified view and special dyes to evaluate the quality, amount, and distribution of tears.
-Your Eye Doctor will also need to know about your everyday activities, your general health, medication you are taking, and about environmental factors that may
+If you are experiencing the symptoms of dry eye, your Eye Doctor can perform “dry eye” tests using diagnostic instruments to give a highly magnified view and special dyes to evaluate the quality, amount, and distribution of tears.
+Your Eye Doctor will also need to know about your everyday activities, your general health, medications you are taking, and environmental factors that may

 be causing your symptoms.
-Unfortunately, dry eye cannot be cured, but your eyes’ sensitivity can be lessened and treatment prescribed so that your eyes remain healthy and your vision is not affected.
+Unfortunately, dry eye cannot be cured, but your eyes’ sensitivity can be lessened and treatments prescribed so that your eyes remain healthy and your vision is not affected.

 Possible treatments include:

 - frequent blinking to spread tears over the eye, especially when using a steady focus for an extended period of time, e.g., reading, driving, T.V.

 - changing environmental factors such as avoiding wind and dust and increasing the level of humidity